 Child Solicitors & Child Law Advice

-There is nothing more important than your children.
-We understand it is difficult involving a stranger in your personal matters, when you do not know them and it involves something so precious to you.
+There is nothing more important than your children and we understand it is difficult involving a stranger in your personal matters, when you do not know them and it involves something so precious to you.
 You will want to select a child solicitor who you can trust would fight for you as much as you yourself would.
 We pride ourselves on very quickly understanding what your needs and the children’s needs are.
-We do not assume anything, but instead listen to what you actually want.
+We do not assume anything, but listen to what you actually want.
 Our previous clients will say we are tenacious, passionate and determined.

-Our Melanie Timms originally qualified at the Bar.
-She is well able to present your case at Court and will fight tooth and nail for you.
-Melanie was also trained with Victim Support as a support worker for victims of crime.
-She has extensive experience with helping victims of domestic violence.
-She ensures that each case is dealt with differently, there is no tick box approach used, but instead clients receive her utmost attention and excellent service throughout.
+Our solicitors are well able to present your case at Court and will fight tooth and nail for you.
+They are skilled in supporting victims of crime and have extensive experience with helping victims of domestic violence.
+They ensure that each case is dealt with differently, there is no tick box approach used, but instead clients receive their utmost attention and excellent service throughout.

 Our family department has extensive experience with handling family cases.
 Whenever possible, we represent our clients at court instead of involving barristers.
 Not only is this cost effective, but ensures the main file handler who understands your case inside out represents you with the passion your case deserves.

-Our child lawyers will help you with all of the following.
+Our child solicitors will help you with all of the following: